 Prior to receiving your refund, you will be required to sign a release and consent to publicity form, releasing and indemnifying the Company and/or related companies and each of their officers, directors, shareholders, employees and advisors from any liability in connection with your refund and acceptance to a government program.

 The Australia Business Financing Centre is owned and operated by Consumer Centre Inc., and is an independent, for profit research organization.
 The ABFC is not affiliated with any Australian federal or state government agency.
 To date, the ABFC has shown numerous Australian businesses how to easily receive government grants and loans.
 Specific examples of such businesses are found amongst the ABFC's Success Stories.

 The ABFC provides a searchable online database of government grants and loans offered by both federal and state governments.
-This daily updated database is offered for a one year period at a cost of $497.00.
+This daily updated database is offered for a 3 month period at a cost of $497.00.

 There are hundreds of Federal and State and Territory Government resources available to small business owners like you if you know where to look.
 There are grants and subsidies, low-interest or no-interest loans, tax refunds or tax credit programs, government insurance against business risks, relocation grants and allowances, purchases of your product or service by the government, property tax breaks, equity financing, conditionally repayable contributions, and many other worthwhile resources that most Australian businesses know little or nothing about.
 We can provide you with full information on all government funding programs and offer quick and easy access to grants available today for your business.

 Search our collection of Australian small business articles, with success stories, funding tips, business plan outlines, common pitfalls, advice from previous grant & loan recipients and many more topics to secure funding.

 Don't Risk Missing a Program's Deadline: Get Funding Now